Hawkeye (Clint Barton): Shattered Heroes

-Following the Fear Itself storyline, the Avengers Academy is reopened in Palos Verdes at the former West Coast Avengers headquarters, where Barton accepts an offer to become a teacher.
-The character receives a new costume in Avengers vol. 4 #19 (Nov.
-2011).
+Following the "Fear Itself" storyline, the Avengers Academy is reopened in Palos Verdes at the former West Coast Avengers headquarters, where Barton accepts an offer to become a teacher.
+The character receives a new costume in Avengers vol. 4 #18.
 Cullen Bunn, writer of Captain America & Hawkeye, stated the costume was influenced slightly by The Avengers film.
 In 2012, Hawkeye becomes the leader of the Secret Avengers.
 The 2012 critically acclaimed Hawkeye vol. 4 solo series focuses on Hawkeye defending an apartment building from the Tracksuit Mafia with the assistance of Kate and his brother Barney.
 This series also reintroduces Hawkeye as a deaf character after a mercenary known as Kazi the Clown jammed two of Hawkeye's arrows into his ears.

 Hawkeye became a member of the New Avengers led by Sunspot at the request of S.H.I.E.L.D., who are suspicious of Sunspot's activities and want Clint to spy on them.
 However, during a conflict, Hawkeye is fired from S.H.I.E.L.D. due to deciding to side with the New Avengers against them and following Songbird's betrayal of the team as a S.H.I.E.L.D. double agent.

 Civil War II

-During the Civil War II storyline, Hawkeye shoots Bruce Banner in the head with an arrow in light of Ulysses' vision of a rampaging Hulk standing over the corpses of the dead superheroes.
-During the Avengers-presided trial, Hawkeye stated that Bruce Banner approached him and asked for Hawkeye to kill him if he ever became Hulk again.
+During the Civil War II storyline, Hawkeye shoots Bruce Banner in the head with an arrow in light of Ulysses Cain's vision of a rampaging Hulk standing over the corpses of the dead superheroes.
+During the Avengers-presided trial, Hawkeye stated that Banner approached him and asked for Hawkeye to kill him if he ever became Hulk again.
 He is acquitted of all charges and his actions heavily divided the superhero community in the Ulysses conflict.

 Occupy Avengers

-After Civil War II, Clint starts traveling the country and focuses his efforts towards helping the underprivileged with community based problems in an effort to redeem his actions from the event, beginning with the water supply in Santa Rosa.
+In the pages of "Occupy Avengers", Clint starts traveling the country and focuses his efforts towards helping the underprivileged with community based problems in an effort to redeem his actions from the event, beginning with the water supply in Santa Rosa.
 He eventually gains the aid of the Red Wolf of Earth-51920 to help him fight for those who cannot defend themselves.

 Secret Empire

-After Captain America leads Hydra's takeover of the United States as part of the "Secret Empire" storyline, Hawkeye becomes the leader of the few free heroes left in the country (the others are either trapped outside Earth's atmosphere, trapped in New York behind a Darkforce shield, or working with Hydra).
+In the "Secret Empire" storyline, Captain America leads Hydra's takeover of the United States.
+Hawkeye becomes the leader of the few free heroes left in the country (the others are either trapped outside Earth's atmosphere, trapped in New York behind a Darkforce shield, or working with Hydra).
 After Rick Jones is able to send information to the heroes revealing that Captain America has been "brainwashed" by the Cosmic Cube Kobik to believe that he has been a Hydra agent since childhood, Hawkeye is one of the heroes favoring the idea that they can recover the fragmented cube and use it to restore Rogers to normal, in opposition to the Black Widow's plan to just kill Rogers and stop him.
 Despite their opposing viewpoints, Hawkeye falls back in love with Black Widow and is devastated by her supposed death at the hands of the evil Steve Rogers.